Legends Junior Tour Championship Policies & Procedures

 Due to Covid-19 guidelines, there will be no player registration prior to the first round.
 All players will receive their tee gifts following the first round in the scoring tent.

 The Legends Junior Tour recommends that players always double-check their tee time.
-The penalty for failure to show up on time is two-strokes or possible disqualification.
-(Please refer to USGA Rule 6-3 for more information.)
+The penalty for failure to show up on time is two-strokes or possible disqualification (Please refer to USGA Rule 5.3a for more information).

 After the completion of the first round, all competitors will be re-paired (by score and within their division) for the second/final round.
-Second and/or final round parings will be available approximately 1 – 2 hours after the conclusion of the first round of play and can be found posted on the website, at the scoreboard, or by calling the pro shop.
-Pairings will also be emailed to all players.
+Second and/or final round parings will be available approximately 1 – 2 hours after the conclusion of the first round of play.
+Pairings can be found on the website and will be emailed out to all participants.

-Any ties for first place in any division, the LJT will hold a hole-by-hole playoff to determine the division champion.
+In the case of a tie for first place in any division, the LJT will hold a hole-by-hole playoff to determine the division champion.
 Ties for awards will be decided by matching scorecards.
 The following procedure will be used until the tie is broken: